Carter Holt Harvey: Shadowclad

 The Ministry wants Carter Holt Harvey to pay all the costs associated with removing and replacing faulty Shadowclad cladding on approximately 800 buildings, with the estimated repair bill reported as being between NZ$1 billion and NZ$1.3b.

 In 2014 the Fair Go television program found 24 property owners who believed they had been supplied faulty or substandard Shadowclad material.
-This led to a case action lead by lawyer Adina Thorn being filed in the Auckland High Court in 2016.
+This led to a case action led by lawyer Adina Thorn being filed in the Auckland High Court in 2016.
 The court action claimed at least NZ$40m in damages on behalf of 117 property owners.